1/4 cup of neutral oil (coconut oil or ghee, my pref)

 Add the remaining green portion of the scallions and stir-fry until the shrimp is just cooked through.
 Add in the dash of soy if using, and give everything a final toss.
 Plate and serve immediately.

 I wanted to practice run through this recipe before using it for Lunar New Year next weekend.
-It was so quick, once your assemble all your seasonings, almost as quickly as making the ramen noodles.
+It was so quick, once your assemble all your seasonings, almost as quickly as making these ramen noodles, whose sauce is better than the original ramen recipe I tried myself.
 Jesse’s review: “They’re tasty.”

 Place eggs in a large saucepan and cover with cold water by 1 inch.
 Bring to a boil and cook for 1 minute.
 Cover eggs with a tight-fitting lid and remove from heat; set aside for 8-10 minutes.
 Drain well and let cool before peeling and halving.
 (I might revise and post a different soft boiled egg direction because ours came out hard boiled!)